fiztech-code/BeanMPX/README.md

 ### Init
-There is one optional parameter which can be set, its the Acknowledge Messages.
+There is optional parameter which can be set, its the Acknowledge Messages.
 BeanMPX can send acknowledge response to messages with a particular destination id.
+With bean.begin() function you can specify which pins to use for rx/tx also you can also set to use timer1(16bit) or timer2(8bit)

 ```C++
   bean.ackMsg((const uint8_t[]) {0xFE}, 1); // Acknowledge Messages, Length